 What makes this method super easy is using World Harbors marinade, which I keep on hand just to make this dish.
 Last time I made this, I used World Harbors Maui Mountain Sweet 'N Sour marinade, which gave the fish a sweet, citrusy flavor.
 However, several of the World Harbors other marinades, like the Australian Style Bar-B or Maine's Own Lemon Pepper & Garlic would also be delicious.

-- 2 – 3 medium to large trout, cleaned (You can leave head and tail on or remove.)
-Marinate enough fish to feed four people or have leftovers after feeding two.
+- 2 – 3 medium to large trout, cleaned (You can leave head and tail on or remove.) .

-- 1 bottle of your favorite World Harbors marinade
+- 1 bottle your favorite World Harbors marinade

 - Place cleaned trout in a large sealable plastic bag.

-- Empty entire container of marinade over the fish into the bag.
+- Empty entire bottle of marinade over the fish into the bag.

-- Seal and refrigerate for 8 to 10 hours up to 2 days.
+- Seal bag and place fish in refrigerator for 8 to 10 hours up to 2 days.

 - Set your smoker to 150 degrees and use a mild wood such as pecan, apple, oak or alder.
 I used apple with World Harbors Maui Mountain Sweet 'N Sour marinade.

 - Spray your smoker grate with a high temperature cooking spray.
 Lay the trout directly on the smoker grate.
 There should be enough space between your trout so the smoke can reach all parts of the fish.

 - Let the fish smoke for 30 minutes at 150 degrees to dry the outside of the fish so that it can be firmer in the later stages of smoking.

 - After 30 minutes raise the temperature to 225 degrees to finish the smoking process.

 - Smoke until the fish reaches 145 degrees.
 If you go higher than this the fish will start to turn into fish jerky.
 Total cooking time usually takes 1 to 2 hours depending on size of your fish and how many you’re smoking at one time.